Ayoub Khan: LGBT rights

-Aston Villa - Maccabi Tel Aviv football match
+Aston Villa – Maccabi Tel Aviv football match

 In October 2025, Khan supported the decision by West Midlands Police to ban Maccabi Tel Aviv fans from attending a forthcoming UEFA Europa League match against Aston Villa at Villa Park.

-Kahn said the decision to ban fans was a "moral question", not merely a matter of public safety.
+Khan said the decision to ban fans was a "moral question", not merely a matter of public safety.

+Waada event in Birmingham

+In June 2025, Khan was guest of honour at an event promoting Waada, a luxury housing project in Dubai.
+The two men behind Waada project are Malik Riaz and Ali Riaz Malik, a father-son duo who are wanted in Pakistan and banned from Britain owing to their involvement in Al-Qadir Trust case corruption and financial crime via their property company, Bahria Town.